mvantellingen/python-zeep/README.rst

 ZEEP
 ====

-**!!In development!!**

-SOAP client for Python using the lxml and requests packages
+SOAP client for Python using the lxml and requests packages.
+This package is still in development.
+Current releases should be considered proof of concepts.

 Status
 ------